Shipper Manual and Tariffs

 Section 3: Product Specifications

 This section provides codes for products that are handled on both a segregated and common-stream (fungible) basis.
 It also addresses product specifications, including proper and prohibited additives.
+The PTD language for the products we ship is also found in this section.

 Section 4: Quality Assurance